ray-project/tutorial/README.rst

       pip install tensorflow
       pip install gym
+      pip install scipy
+      pip install smart_open
+      pip install opencv-python
+      pip install bokeh
+      pip install ipywidgets==6.0.0

    Verify that you can run ``import tensorflow`` and ``import gym`` in a Python interpreter.

+   **Note:** If you have trouble installing these Python modules, note that almost all of the exercises can be done without them.

 Exercises
 ---------